 Kashmir Life desk offers snapshots of the assembly elections that J&K witnessed post-partition

-Unlike mainland India, world’s largest democracy has one peculiar thing making it distinct in Kashmir: democracy here ends, instead of starting, with elections.
-While in rest of plains, it is emerging stronger, it is getting fragile, weaker in J&K to the extent that even a panch, who lacks any legislative authority and is part of the developmental narrative, needs to take oath of allegiance to uphold India’s integrity.
+Unlike mainland India, the world’s largest democracy has one peculiar thing that makes it distinct in Kashmir: democracy here ends, instead of starting, with elections.
+While in the rest of the plains, it is emerging stronger, it is getting fragile, weaker in J&K to the extent that even a panch, who lacks any legislative authority and is part of the developmental narrative, needs to take the oath of allegiance.

 The evolution of the process of elections in Kashmir is itself an interesting story.
-Every election in Kashmir is distinct and dissimilar with other exercises.
+Every election in Kashmir is distinct and dissimilar from other exercises.

 October 1951

-History has recorded Mirza Abdur Rashid receiving 14 stitches, Mufti Abdul Gani surviving with a fractured leg and their colleagues Mohammed Hussain Khan, Nooruddin Ganai getting hospitalised.
-Opponents nominations were rejected at 41 seats in Kashmir but the Returning Officers failed to reject the papers of two opponents – Shiv Narain Fotedar (Srinagar) and Giani Sant Singh (Baramulla), contesting against NC’s Shyam Lal Saraf and Harbans Singh, respectively.
-Situation forced Fotedar jump out of the fray as Singh surrendered on the day of polling.
+History has recorded Mirza Abdur Rashid receiving 14 stitches, Mufti Abdul Gani surviving with a fractured leg and their colleagues Mohammed Hussain Khan, and Nooruddin Ganai getting hospitalised.
+Opponents’ nominations were rejected at 41 seats in Kashmir but the Returning Officers failed to reject the papers of two opponents – Shiv Narain Fotedar (Srinagar) and Giani Sant Singh (Baramulla), contesting against NC’s Shyam Lal Saraf and Harbans Singh, respectively.
+The situation forced Fotedar to jump out of the fray as Singh surrendered on the day of polling.
 All the 43 Kashmir seats were won by NC unopposed.

-Same situation forced Praja Parishad, Jammu’s main opposition, to boycott the polls, helping NC to have entire house of its own.
+The same situation forced Praja Parishad, Jammu’s main opposition, to boycott the polls, helping NC to have an entire house of its own.
 This house drafted the J&K constitution!

 March 1957